Linux Professional Institute Learning Logo.

 -b size=VALUE

-Parameters starting with -m are metadata options.
-This one enables (if VALUE is 1) or disables (if VALUE is 0) the use of CRC32c checks to verify the integrity of all metadata on the disk.
+) the use of CRC32c checks to verify the integrity of all metadata on the disk.
 This enables better error detection and recovery from crashes related to hardware issues, so it is enabled by default.
-The performance impact of this check should be minimal, so normally there is no reason to disable it.
+The performance impact of this check should be minimal, so normally there is no reason to disable it. -m uuid=VALUE

 Force the creation of a filesystem on the target device even if a filesystem is detected on it.